 Research areas supported by Certes Institute and its hosted researchers.

 Certes exists to accelerate Australia's contribution to AI safety research and the understanding and mitigation of catastrophic and existential risks.
-Emergent technologies — particularly artificial intelligence and advanced biotechnology — present risks that demand urgent, dedicated institutional infrastructure.
-Australia currently lacks this infrastructure, and Certes is being built to fill that gap.
+We support researchers across three interconnected areas.

 Establishment timeline and research milestones